 Life Space Crisis Intervention is a restorative process of providing immediate support for young people during the ordinary conflicts of everyday life.
 It helps shape the way a person gets to tell their story, avoids coercive punishment, and promotes self-understanding.
 The approach is focused on the skills of effective listening, decoding, discovering the reasons behind the behavior, and supporting the child to new insights.

 Participants learn how to support a child in reducing the impulsive or dangerous behaviors that can result from a range of underlying reasons by exploring the following topics:

-At the center of the approach is a guide to restorative dialog which includes steps to settle an upset child, learn their perspective, and help them return to their current activity while shaping the moment as a learning experience.
+At the center of the approach is a guide to restorative dialog which includes steps to settle someone under stress, learn their perspective, and help them return to their current activity while shaping the moment as a learning experience.

-Through instruction and guided practice scenarios, participants learn how to notice specific patterns, the role of trauma, and skills/insight questions to support kids who struggle with:
+Participants practice non-judgmental listening and decoding skills that build trust and improve communication.
+Through instruction and guided practice scenarios, participants learn how to recognize specific patterns, the role of trauma, and skills/insight questions to support kids who struggle with:

 The course is offered in one or multiple day options and may also be facilitated remotely.
 The full certification course includes a certificate from the Life Space Crisis Institute and optional graduate credit in psychology (PSYC 620RY) or special education (SPED 620RY) from Augustana University through a partnership with Reclaiming Youth at Risk.